Skip to main content

 Emotional investing is one of the biggest reasons individual investors fall behind the market over the long term.
 When fear or greed drives investment decisions, the result is almost always the same: buying near peaks and selling near bottoms.

 Learning to avoid emotional investing does not mean removing feelings from the process.
 The goal is to build a disciplined approach that keeps your actions tied to your investment plan, even during periods of market volatility.
 The cost of emotional reaction in the stock market is well documented.
-Studies show that the average investor earns far less than the S&P 500 over the long term, and the gap comes almost entirely from poorly timed decisions to buy or sell.
+Evidence from [SOURCE] shows that the average investor earns far less than the S&P 500 over the long term, and the gap comes almost entirely from poorly timed decisions to buy or sell.

 Why Emotional Investing Happens